-- the market acceptance of our products and services; - our business, product and capital expenditure plans; - · capital improvements to new and existing facilities; - our competitors' response to our products and services; - our relationships with customers, distributors, dealers and project resellers; and our customers' ability to afford and/or finance our products.
+- the market acceptance of our products and services; - · our business, product and capital expenditure plans; - · capital improvements to new and existing facilities; - · our competitors' response to our products and services; - · our relationships with customers, distributors, dealers and project resellers; and - · our customers' ability to afford and/or finance our products.

-Our accounts receivable balance, net of allowances, was \$15.7 million and \$13.6 million as of June 30, 2016 and March 31, 2016, respectively.
-Days sales outstanding in accounts receivable, ("DSO"), increased by 21 days to 75 days as of June 30, 2016 compared to 54 days as of June 30, 2015.
-The change in DSO was largely the result of lower than expected revenue and slower collection of accounts receivable for the first quarter of Fiscal 2017 compared to the first quarter of Fiscal 2017 compared to the first quarter of Fiscal 2016.
-During the first quarter of Fiscal 2017, we recorded approximately \$0.9 million in bad debt recovery primarily with respect to the collection of cash for receivables from EMI, one of the Company's distributors in the Middle East and Africa.
-We recorded approximately \$2.6 million during the second quarter of Fiscal 2015 with respect to the accounts receivable allowance from EMI.
-As of June 30, 2016, the accounts receivable allowance for EMI was cleared and we received payment of approximately \$0.5 million from BPC towards their account receivable allowance.
-There were no bad debt expense or recovery recorded during the first quarter of Fiscal 2016.
+Our accounts receivable balance, net of allowances, was \$12.8 million and \$13.6 million as of September 30, 2016 and March 31, 2016, respectively.
+Days sales outstanding in accounts receivable, ("DSO"), decreased by 4 days to 78 days as of September 30, 2016 compared to 82 days as of September 30, 2015.
+The change in DSO was largely the result of lower than expected revenue and improved level of collection of accounts receivable for the six months ended September 30, 2016 compared to the six months ended September 30, 2016, we recorded approximately \$1.4 million in net bad debt recovery with respect to the collection of cash for receivables primarily from two customers, previously reserved during Fiscal 2015.
+There were no significant bad debt expense or recovery recorded during the six months ended September 30, 2015.